Muddy path to Tromra Castle in Ireland’s County Clare

 Believed to have been built for the Teige O’Brien Clan, the castle’s owners and residents changed multiple times in the face of turf wars and political meanderings.

-It became the property of the Earl of Thomond and Turlagh O’Brien in 1641, but was attacked and plundered by Irish rebels and Edmond O’Flaherty of Connemara only a year later.
+It became the property of the Earl of Thomond and Turlagh O’Brien in 1641 but was attacked and plundered by Irish rebels and Edmond O’Flaherty of Connemara only a year later.

-In 1660, the owner became one Samuel Burton, with ownership transferring to Alice Burton in 1712.
+In 1660, the owner became Samuel Burton, with ownership transferring to Alice Burton in 1712.
 At some point thereafter, the O’Briens were back in residence as late as 1901.

-The drama and political intrigue surrounding all of these ownership changes is chronicled in detail in the book, “Antiquities Near Miltown Malbay” by Thomas Johnson Westropp.
+The drama and political intrigue surrounding all of these ownership changes are chronicled in detail in the book, “Antiquities Near Miltown Malbay” by Thomas Johnson Westropp.
 You can read about it online through Clare County Library here.